 Concerns about international child abduction have prompted governments, including the Mongolian government, to implement more stringent exit/entry procedures.
 Adults entering and departing Mongolia in the company of a child other than their own should carry a notarised letter from the legal guardian granting them permission to accompany the child.

-You are required to register with the Office of Immigration, Naturalisation and Foreign Citizens (OINFC) in Ulaanbaatar if staying in Mongolia for longer than 30 days.
+You are required to register with the Office of Immigration in Ulaanbaatar if staying in Mongolia for longer than 30 days.
 Failure to do so may result in a substantial fine.
-Residents who have registered with the police are required to de-register with the police before departing Mongolia.
+Residents who have registered with the Office of Immigration are required to de-register with the Office before departing Mongolia.
 Those who do not may not be allowed to exit through Mongolian border controls or may have to pay a substantial fine.

 The importation of electrical and some high technology equipment is strictly controlled.
 This extends to the importation of equipment in accompanied baggage.
 Certification and approval is required.
 This does not apply to common items such as laptop computers.

 In line with local requirements, make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.